cds-snc/canadalogin-user-selfservice-webapp/docs/README.md

-# Authentication Flow Diagrams
+# GC Sign in Architecture and Application Flow Diagrams

 This folder contains the system design and architecture documentation for GC Sign in.

+For architecture diagrams, we have chosen to use draw.io (https://app.diagrams.net/), as it is a common industry standard tool.

-We have chosen to use Mermaid for diagrams for its simplicity and ability to commit diagrams as code.
+For sequence and flow diagrams, we have chosen to use Mermaid for its simplicity and ability to commit diagrams as code.

+## Mermaid Diagrams

 ### Using the Online Mermaid Editor
 1. Go to [Mermaid Live Editor](https://mermaid.live/)